buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelAssigns.md

 The assignment relationship establishes a bi-directional relationship among the participating objects and does not imply any dependency.
 The subtypes of _IfcRelAssigns_ establishes the particular semantic meaning of the assignment relationship.

+> NOTE  The RelatingObject attribute is defined at the level of each subtype of _IfcRelAssigns_

 > HISTORY  New entity in IFC2x.

 ## Attributes